ujjawal4046/Bus-Management-System/README.md

 # Bus-Management-System
 Bus Management System

-The Use Case implemented is Bus Enquiry.A basic interface has been provided for Complaints and Login.The main display consists of basic query for source and destination wise search and other options like different search type,login and complaints which can be viewed using appropriate buttons.Whenever there is error in user input a warning is generated.A jar executable is also provided in Labproject/dist folder.
+The main display consists of basic query for source and destination wise search and other options like different search type,login and complaints which can be viewed using appropriate buttons.Whenever there is error in user input a warning is generated.A jar executable is also provided in Labproject/dist folder.

 The project has been made using NetBeans IDE and can be imported as a complete project in the IDE.The same is tested in Java 8.